The Principle of Openness

 VA will retain personal information only for as long as necessary to fulfill the purposes for which it is collected.
 Records will be destroyed in accordance with established VA records management principles.

 VA will make every effort to maintain accurate, relevant, timely and complete data about individuals.

 The Principle of Limited Internal Use

 VA will use personal data for lawful purposes only.
 Access to any personal data will be limited to those individuals within VA with an official need for the data.

 The Principle of Disclosure

-VA personnel will zealously guard all personal data to ensure that all disclosures are made with written permission or in strict accordance with privacy laws.
+VA personnel will guard all personal data to ensure that all disclosures are made with written permission or in strict accordance with privacy laws.

 The Principle of Security

 All personal data shall be protected by safeguards appropriate to ensure security and confidentiality.
 Electronic systems will be periodically reviewed for compliance with the security principles of the Privacy Act, the Computer Security Act, Heath Insurance Portability and Accountability Act (HIPAA), and related statutes.
 Electronic collection of information will only be conducted in a safe and secure manner.